bioimage-io/spec-bioimage-io/README.md

   - maven:./pom.xml
   - pip:./requirements.txt

 - `attachments` Additional files for this specification; e.g. images that are necessary for the documentation.
+These files will be included when generating the model package.
+This field is optional.

 - `test_inputs` list of URIs to test inputs as described in inputs for a single test case.
 Supported file formats/extensions: .npy
 - `test_outputs` analog to test_inputs.

+- `sample_inputs` list of URIs to sample inputs to illustrate possible inputs for the model, for example stored as png or tif images.
+This field is optional.
+- `sample_outputs` list of URIs to sample outputs corresponding to the `sample_inputs`.
+This field is optional.

 - `weights` The weights for this model.
 Weights can be given for different formats, but should otherwise be equivalent.
    - `weights_format` Format of this set of weights